-Anisocoria is a condition where the pupil of one eye differs in size from the pupil of the other.
-Your pupil is the black circle in the center of your eye.
-The pupils of your eyes are usually the same size.
+Anisocoria is a condition in which the pupil of one eye differs in size from the pupil of the other eye.
+Yourpupils are the black circles in the center of your eyes, and they are usually the same size.

 - blurred vision

 - loss of vision

 What causes anisocoria?